AirNav: A Large-Scale UAV Vision-and-Language Navigation Dataset with Natural and Diverse Instructions: AirNav benchmark

 \subsection{Dataset and Instruction Analysis}

 \paragraph{Dataset Splits.} Following evaluation protocols in prior UAV VLN benchmarks~\cite{liu2023aerialvlnvisionandlanguagenavigationuavs, lee2024citynavlanguagegoalaerialnavigation}, we split the AirNav dataset into four subsets: Train, Validation Seen (val-seen), Validation Unseen (val-unseen), and Test Unseen (test-unseen).
 The val-seen split shares the same environments as Train and is used to evaluate model performance in known scenes, while val-unseen and test-unseen are sampled from novel environments to assess generalization under unseen conditions.
-Fig.~\ref{fig:data_analysis} (a) summarizes key statistics for each subset, including the number of trajectory descriptions, the number of scenes, and the distribution of samples across different difficulty levels.
+Fig.~\ref{fig:data_analysis} (a) summarizes key statistics for each subset.

-\paragraph{Distance Distribution and Task Difficulty.} To systematically evaluate performance under varying levels of task complexity, we categorize task difficulty based on the spatial length of navigation paths.
-Statistical analysis of the training set shows that the 33rd percentile and 66th percentile of path lengths are 135 meters and 235 meters, respectively.
-Based on these thresholds, navigation paths are categorized as \textit{Easy} ($<135$m), \textit{Medium} (135--235m), and \textit{Hard} ($\geq235$m).
-Fig.~\ref{fig:data_analysis} (b) presents the distance distributions for different difficulty categories over the entire evaluation set, including the validation and test splits.
+\paragraph{Distance Distribution and Task Difficulty.} We categorize navigation paths into three difficulty levels based on path length percentiles of the training set: \textit{Easy} ($<135$m), \textit{Medium} (135--230m), and \textit{Hard} ($\geq230$m).
+Fig.~\ref{fig:data_analysis} (b) presents the distance distributions for different difficulty categories over the entire evaluation set.

-\paragraph{Number of Intermediate Landmarks.} Fig.~\ref{fig:data_analysis} (c) reports the number of intermediate landmarks included in each trajectory.
-We observe that most trajectories contain between 2 and 6 landmarks, with configurations involving 4 to 5 landmarks being the most prevalent.
-This structured path design facilitates step-wise modeling of the navigation process and enables models to more effectively extract path cues and intermediate goals from instructions, thereby enhancing spatial-semantic alignment.
+\paragraph{Number of Intermediate Landmarks.} As shown in Fig.~\ref{fig:data_analysis} (c), most trajectories contain between 2 and 6 intermediate landmarks, with 4 to 5 being the most prevalent, supporting step-wise modeling of the navigation process and spatial-semantic alignment between instructions and actions.